Bladder Cancer

 Also called Stage Ta or papillary tumors, these tumors are commonly found on a small area of tissue.
 Like other bladder cancers, it often returns, but it has a lower risk of spreading to the muscle after treatment.

 Also called carcinoma in situ or CIS, is found on or near the surface of the bladder.
-It has a higher risk of of coming back after treatment.
+It has a higher risk of coming back after treatment.

 Also called a T1 tumor, has spread into the bladder’s connective tissue, but not into the muscle.
 These tumors have a high risk of coming back and spreading into the muscle.